-- 1.53 Scottish Ministers may, by regulations, amend either the list of bodies asked to provide views or the list of mandatory factors.
-These powers will provide the flexibility to respond to the creation of new bodies and any change in the name or status of existing bodies, and to any unforeseen difficulties which may arise in the operation of these provisions. - 1.54 The education authority must publish on its website, no later than 10 weeks after deciding to carry out a full assessment, a report that sets out its decision on whether or not to secure the provision of GMPE in that GMPE assessment area.
+1.53 Scottish Ministers may, by regulations, amend either the list of bodies asked to provide views or the list of mandatory factors.
+These powers will provide the flexibility to respond to the creation of new bodies and any change in the name or status of existing bodies, and to any unforeseen difficulties which may arise in the operation of these provisions.
+Note 3 a report that sets out its decision on whether or not to secure the provision of GMPE in that GMPE assessment area.
 The report should also be sent to the parent who made the request, and parents of other children in relation to whom demand is evidenced by the request.
-This means that parents can expect to be informed of the outcome of their request, where a full assessment is undertaken, within a maximum of 16 weeks of the authority receiving it. - 1.55 As explained in paragraph 1.43, these timescales are strict and do not relate to school term time.
-The key information about demand will be readily ascertainable from the request and it would be good practice for education authorities to keep a rolling account of the other information about demand and the other matters it must have regard to in the full assessment to ensure that these timescales can be adhered to at all times. - 1.56 The report must also set out the reasons for the education authority's decision with reference to each of the mandatory factors in Section 12(6) of the 2016 Act (paraphrased above, full text available in Annex C) and with reference to the education authority's duty to secure the provision of GMPE unless it is unreasonable to do so, as described at paragraph 1.58.
+This means that parents can expect to be informed of the outcome of their request, where a full assessment is undertaken, within a maximum of 16 weeks of the authority receiving it.